-Please find below some fashion tips for your upcoming trip to the tropical paradise known as Ntenjeru, Uganda. [note; the same applies for Kisoga now]
+Please find below some fashion tips for your upcoming trip to the tropical paradise known as Ntenjeru, Uganda. [note; the same applies for Makata now]

 Bring white clothes, and any other light colored clothing, at your own risk.
-Prossy will be able to remove almost any stains/dust, but why make her job more difficult than it has to be?
+Our housekeeper will be able to remove almost any stains/dust, but why make her job more difficult than it has to be?
 Also, you'll have to walk around looking like a dirtbag until you can change into different clothes.
 You're going to get dirty, there's no way around that, but darker clothes hide it better, and you'll make a better impression on people when it's not as easy for them to see how dirty you really are.

 Ladies first!
 How you dress sends signals to those around you, especially in Uganda.
 If you dress "smart" you are showing respect to the people you're meeting with, and they'll notice and appreciate that.
-If you wear clothing that is not appropriate, they'll notice that too, and its an unspoken way of saying "I don't care much about who I am meeting."
-Knees, midriffs and cleavage are absolute no-no's, as well as sleeveless items for work.
+If you wear clothing that is not appropriate, they'll notice that too, and it's an unspoken way of saying "I don't care much about who I am meeting."
+Knees, midriffs and cleavage are absolute no-no's.
 Another reason not to wear these more risqué items: the more skin you show, the more harassment/cat-calls/attention you will attract.

-Here in Uganda, women don't wear pants (the exception is Kampala and some other larger cities) so I advise against it in Ntenjeru.
+Here in Uganda, women don't really wear pants (although they are fairly common in Kampala and Mukono Town) so I advise against it in Ntenjeru.
 Again, it's an "attention" issue as well as a respect issue- you look great in your jeans and the men will surely notice.
 For their part, the women will notice that you're not respecting the local dress code.